kisssdev/aurelia-kis-oidc/README.md

 - This plugin registers dynamically two routes (__signin-oidc__ and __signout-oidc__) within your application in order to implement the OpenID Connect Implicit Client protocol.

-- It implements an http interceptor that deals with silent login and replay.
+- It implements an http interceptor that deals with silent login and bearer token.

 - It is possible to redirect the application on a specific route based on the presence of a specific claim in the user profile (See the __redirectsOnClaim__ configuration property).